Holyrood Outrage After Tory MSP Heckles Sturgeon During FMQs

 Chaotic scenes at the end of today’s FMQs session in Holyrood, after Conservative MSP Tess White interrupted Sturgeon during her closing statement.
-Discussing the prevalence of anti-Irish racism in Scotland, Sturgeon said:
+Discussing the prevalence of anti-Irish chants at football matches in Scotland, Sturgeon said:

 “Anybody who chooses to live in Scotland… this is their home.”